 If you’ve outgrown that Matisse print or had the same map of Paris since college, now’s as good a time as any to refresh your art.
 To help you zhuzh up your walls, we perused the offerings of 31 Black illustrators, painters, and photographers to find prints and original artworks you can buy.
-(If your walls are, well, covered, we should note that any of these would also make a great gift for someone else.)
+(If your walls are, well, covered, we should note that any of these would make a great gift for someone else.)
 Some of the things below come recommended by colleagues in New York Magazine’s art and photography departments; some come from makers featured on our growing list of Black-owned businesses to shop at; and others come from scrolling through curatorial Instagram accounts like Muse Origins and It’s Nice That, as well as through our own feeds.
 While what’s here is just a toe dip into the world of Black-made wall art, we’ll continue to keep our eye out for more eye-catching pieces and update this article when we find them.

 Kenesha Sneed is a multidisciplinary artist who makes art, ceramics, and textiles under the name Tactile Matter.
 We think this calming, meditative design would add a soothing element to pretty much any room, although it may be especially functional hung within eyeshot of wherever you answer emails.
-The price shown is for an unframed 8x10 print (the smallest size available), but you can also get larger versions and choose to have them framed with UV-shielding plexiglass, archival acid-free foam-core backing, wall bumpers, and hanging hardware.
+The price shown is for an unframed 8x10 print (the smallest size available), but you can get larger versions and choose to have them framed with UV-shielding plexiglass, archival acid-free foam-core backing, wall bumpers, and hanging hardware.

-New York Magazine photo editor and digital illustrator Lyne Lucien sells a handful of her vibrant prints on Etsy.
+Former New York Magazine photo editor and digital illustrator Lyne Lucien sells a handful of her vibrant prints on Etsy.
 This absolutely delightful collage (which originally appeared on Vulture) depicts several of the most iconic and unhinged moments from Bravo’s Real Housewives franchise.
 Each one of the limited-edition prints comes signed.

 Vox Media e-commerce coordinator Victoria Gaines tipped us off to the work of Adrian Brandon, who has been featured in Variety, Fast Company, and MSNBC.
 Brandon sells his art on greeting cards and as prints like this one from his “Brooklyn Windows” series, which depicts scenes from windows and fire escapes in monochrome.
 “His work is really beautiful and celebrates Black beauty and love,” says Gaines.